NEW HAMPSHIRE

 THE AMERICAN LEGION BASEBALL RULES

-The official American Legion Baseball rules as adopted by the National Americanism Commission for 2010 apply to the Department of New Hampshire with the following additions:
+The official American Legion Baseball rules are allowed to be changed every two years.
+It was a rule change year in 2022.
+The official American Legion Baseball rules as adopted by the National Americanism Commission for 2022 apply to the Department of New Hampshire with the following additions: Changes from the 2022 rules will be in bold blue text..

 I

-2. There should be two (2) umpires for all District games.
+7. There shall be two (2) umpires hired for all District games.
 If only (1) umpire is available, the Game may be played.
 (NOTE: Refer to 9.03 of the Official Baseball Rules):

 a.
 Umpires hired for District games shall be members of the NH American Legion Baseball Umpires Association.